Prepare Your Data

 Here’s where you are on the data journey.
 Nearly there!

 You used the dataflow in the previous unit to extract data from your Salesforce objects.
 The dataflow also did a little bit of preparation for you, if you remember.
 It added account and user fields to your opportunity data and created a dataset.

 So in addition to extracting, the dataflow is also a great data preparation tool.
 You can use it to filter data, add and remove fields, add or update rows from another dataset, and add calculations to your data.
 However, to prepare data you manually add instructions to the dataflow, either through the dataflow editor or by writing JSON.
 This isn’t for everyone, but if you want to try it out, have a look at the Resources section and follow the links for more details.

 But for your DTC Electronics assignment you’re going to prepare your data without the dataflow, using a dataset recipe.

-Use the recipe editor, a user interface tool, to create dataset recipes that take data from existing datasets, prepare it, and output the results to a new dataset.
+Use Data Prep, a user interface tool, to create dataset recipes that take data from existing datasets, prepare it, and output the results to a new dataset.
 Use a recipe to combine data from multiple datasets, bucket the data, add formula fields, and cleanse the data by transforming field values.
 You can remove fields and filter rows that you don’t need before you create the target dataset.

 When you create a recipe, you specify the transformations, or steps, that you want to perform on a source.
 The source can be one or more datasets or—although not covered here—connected objects.
 When you run the recipe, it applies these transformations and outputs the results to a new target dataset.

 To keep your target dataset up to date, you can schedule a recipe to run on a recurring basis.